Pryor Honors Native Heritage

-"We celebrate it here annually," explained Mark BruisedHead.
+PRYOR, Mont. - "We celebrate it here annually," explained Mark BruisedHead.
 "For the kids, it's a big day for them.
 Get a little bit of that experience.
-What those old time Indians used to live."
+What those old-time Indians used to live."

 "Them Crow Indians back when they were wild and free, they would paint their face and dress up," explained BruisedHead.
 "That sense of freedom, independence and sense of adventure.
 That life of adventure."